bbauska/W3Cx-5of5/README.md

   alt="The Best Way to Learn JavaScript." />
 </p>

-So, what is the best method for learning JavaScript?
+So, what it the best method for learning JavaScript?

 When you are a complete beginner, I will recommend to look at examples, tweak them, change small things, try to understand how the syntax looks